What is it?

 - have a hard time following directions and instructions

-- lose things like toys, homework or articles of clothing
+- lose or misplace things like toys, homework or articles of clothing

 - dislike tasks where they have to be focused for a longer time

-2. A child or youth with hyperactivity symptoms may:
+2. A child or youth with hyperactive/impulsive symptoms may: